Hethersett railway station: History

 Hethersett was located some distance from the village it took its name from.
-It was located on the Great Eastern Railway Main Line between Norwich and Thetford.
+It was located on the Great Eastern Main Line between Norwich and Thetford.
 Despite its remote location, the station was served by between ten and twelve trains a day each way during the early 1960s.
 Following closure, the platforms were removed and the station building stood derelict for many years.
 It has now been restored and is an industrial premises.